Smith-JackSmith/ROS2Fuse/README.md

   - `ros-jazzy-demo-nodes-cpp` (for the chatter example)

 ## Installation
-TopicFS is designed to run in a Docker container to ensure a consistent environment.
+TopicFS is designed to run in a Docker container to ensure a consistent environment.<br>
+If run outside a container, you may need to install the following packages:
+  - fuse
+  - libfuse-dev
+  - nlohmann-json3-dev

 Follow these steps to set up the project.

 ### 1. Clone the Repository
 ```bash